 Looking further ahead, what else are you planning – or want to achieve – in the community?

 Knowing that the next LibreOffice Conference will take place in Almeria, Spain, I would like to organize an online meeting for the Spanish community.
 It’s very active in the Telegram channel, with more than 450 members, so I think it’s about time to have these meetings in order to get to know each other better, share community ideas, organize events, talk about the Conference, etc… Personally I would love to see many of them coming to Almeria and meet them in person.

 Finally, why should people get involved in QA, and how?

 Joining our QA community is a good way to build up valuable experience in a well-known open source project, which can be useful if you want to go down that career path in the future.
 It looks good on a CV – and helps to keep LibreOffice reliable too!

-The easiest way to join us to show up in the IRC channel #libreoffice-qa on Freenode or join the Telegram channel and say hi!
+The easiest way to join us to show up in the IRC channel #libreoffice-qa or join the Telegram channel and say hi!
 We’ll be happy to talk with you and get you started.
 On the other hand, if you are shy and you don’t want to say anything, we have a list of tasks waiting for someone willing to help.
 You just need to go to the get involved page and choose the one you like.
 As soon as you will start to use Bugzilla, you will get an email from me with different links to the QA documentation, in case you want to learn things more in detail.